EPCCed/archer2-intro-package/_episodes/02-system-overview.md

 ### Work

-The work file systems, which are available on the login and compute nodes, are designed for high performance parallel access and are the primary location that jobs running on the compute nodes will read data from and write data to.
+The work file systems, which are available on the login, data analysis and compute nodes, are designed for high performance parallel access and are the primary location that jobs running on the compute nodes will read data from and write data to.
 They are based on the Lustre parallel file system technology.
 The work file systems are not backed up in any way.
-There is a total of 14.5 PB usable space available on the work file systems.
+There is a total of 10.8 PB usable space available on the work file systems.

 All users have their own directory on the work file systems at: